 What is Hypoglycemia?

 Hypoglycemia is a potentially life-threatening situation for a Maltipoo.
 It occurs when your Maltipoo’s blood sugar (glucose), its main source of energy, drop below normal levels.
 His ability to function will decline and will result in loss of energy.
-In sever cases, your Maltipoo can lose consciousness or even die.
+In severe cases, your Maltipoo can lose consciousness or even die.

 How does this happen?